KesMath/.CS_Window_Applications/README.md

 ## COUNTERMEASURES IF INFECTED
-If infected, you can painstakingly type out your address when doing a transaction or copy the address in parts; the ladder being the most efficient.
+Aside from the obvious file removal, if infected, you can painstakingly type out your address when doing a transaction or copy the address in parts; the ladder being the most efficient.